Mathematical Functions¶

 - pmod(n, m) [same as n] ¶

 Returns the positive remainder of n divided by m.
-Supported types are: TINYINT, SMALLINT, INTEGER, BIGINT, FLOAT and DOUBLE.
+Supported types are: TINYINT, SMALLINT, INTEGER, BIGINT, REAL and DOUBLE.

 - power(x, p) double ¶